Proving symmetry of localized solutions and application to dihedral patterns in the planar Swift-Hohenberg PDE: Introduction

 To study $\mathcal{G}$-symmetric solutions, we require our zero finding problem $\mathbb{F}$ to be invariant under such a symmetry (so that it can naturally be defined on $H^l_{\mathcal{G}} \to L^2_{\mathcal{G}}$).
 This leads to the following. \begin{assumption} Assume that the restrictions $\mathbb{L} : H^l_{\mathcal{G}} \to L^2_{\mathcal{G}}$ and $\mathbb{G} : H^l_{\mathcal{G}} \to L^2_{\mathcal{G}}$ are well-defined. \end{assumption} Assumption \eqref{ass : L_G invariant} ensures that the range of $\mathbb{L}$ and $\mathbb{G}$ are also of $\mathcal{G}$-symmetry.
 In particular, we have that $\mathbb{F} : H^l_{\mathcal{G}} \to L^2_{\mathcal{G}}$ is well-defined and we transform \eqref{eq : f(u)=0 on Hl_G} as

-The rest of the paper is organized as follows.
+\begin{remark} Assumption \ref{ass : L_G invariant} is presented partially for necessity and partially for simplicity.
+In the case that $\mathbb{L}$ and $\mathbb{G}$ map to different symmetries, the approach would not work except for trivial solutions.
+Hence, there is nothing to consider.
+It is possible that $\mathbb{L}$ and $\mathbb{G}$ could map to the same different symmetry.
+For example, suppose $\mathbb{L} u, \mathbb{G}(u) \in L^2_{\mathcal{K}}$ for some other symmetry group $\mathcal{K} \neq \mathcal{G}$.
+One could possibly generalize to this case, but it would require additional analysis.
+We choose not present this for simplicity. \end{remark} The rest of the paper is organized as follows.
 First, we recall in Section \ref{sec : symmetric fourier coefficients} some result from \cite{JB_symmetries_1} and \cite{JB_symmetries_2} about symmetric Fourier coefficients.
 In particular, we describe how they can be applied in the case of localized functions.
 In Section \ref{sec : strategies for computer assisted proofs}, we present adapted Newton-Kantorovich approaches depending on the symmetry $\mathcal{G}$ to establish.
 For each case, we present how to construct the required symmetric approximate objects.
 In Section \ref{sec : computing the bounds}, we provide the technical details for the application of Section \ref{sec : strategies for computer assisted proofs} in the case of the 2D Swift-Hohenberg PDE and the proof of dihedral localized solutions.
 Such details are illustrated in Section \ref{sec : proof of solutions}, in which we present constructive proofs of existence of multiple dihedral localized patterns.